daiakuji/HPR_Starter/docs/HAPI.md

 From the [documentation](http://massive-js.readthedocs.io/en/latest/):
 >Massive is a PostgreSQL-specific data access tool.
 The goal of Massive is to make it easier for you to use PostgreSQL's amazing features, not to hide them under a load of abstraction.

-One method to establish the database connection to be used with the routes, is to create a plugin and register the ('db') variable in the context.
-To do this, we use ('server.bind()') method before loading the routes to the server object.
-This can be found in the ('/adapters/db') folder.
+One method to establish the database connection to be used with the routes, is to create a plugin and register the (`db`) variable in the context.
+To do this, we use (`server.bind()`) method before loading the routes to the server object.
+This can be found in the (`/adapters/db`) folder.

-From there, the routes within the context can reference the ('db') object by simply using ('this.db').
+From there, the routes within the context can reference the (`db`) object by simply using (`this.db`).

 ## Authentication
 ---